KennethTM/sonarlight/README.md

 ## TODO

 * Notebook with extended processing examples.
-* Improve memory/speed.
-The package can process large files (>1 GB) rather quickly but does consume some RAM.
+* Improve memory/speed efficiency.
+The package can process large files (>1 GB) rather snappy but does consume some RAM.
 * Coordinate augmentation/correction.
 * Parse 3D data.